MarwanRadwan7/provita/README.md

 ### <img src="https://cdn.discordapp.com/emojis/1055803759831294013.png" width="20px" height="20px"> 》Notice

-> Discord-Bot is a multipurpose Discord bot base in [Discord.js](https://github.com/Discordjs/discordjs)
+> Provita is a multipurpose Discord bot base in [Discord.js](https://github.com/Discordjs/discordjs)
 > If you like this repository, feel free to leave a star ⭐ to motivate me!

 <!-- ABOUT THE PROJECT -->